 When booking, pay attention to the details; mixed service means taking a bus or other service.

-I have been on a few trips where people were flummoxed they were going to ride a bus.
-Just because you didn’t see that message, you still booked it, and it is your responsibility as a traveler to verify your trip and accept or change it.
+I have been on a few trips where people were flummoxed that they would ride a bus.
+Just because you didn’t see that message, you still booked it.
+Your responsibility as a traveler is to verify your trip and accept or change it.
 Remember, it is sometimes too late to make changes once you start the journey.

-Pay attention to layovers and transfers; see if you leave from the station or need to make plans for a self-transfer.
-A map app can help you figure out how far you may need to go so you know if you are walking across the street or getting a ride share.
+Pay attention to layovers and transfers.
+See if you leave from the station or need to make plans for a self-transfer.
+A map app can help you determine how far you need to go so you know if you are walking across the street or getting a ride share.

 Pack a few extras for comfort.

-Bring some extra entertainment for layovers with some snacks.
+Bring some extra entertainment and snacks for layovers.
 Power bricks and chargers with longer cords can keep your phone and electronics charged.

 No matter how you go, a great attitude and realistic expectations can ensure the best trip within your control.